Comment on page

 These universal design features are about functional bathrooms, specifically for personal grooming, showering, & toilet hygiene.

-Residential Universal Design Building Code, 2023 version. © The Universal Design Project.
+Residential Universal Design Building Code, 2023 version. © The UD Project.

 At least one full bathroom should be located on the main floor, even if the home is a multi-story with an elevator.